Rangers vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Zach McKinstry and the Detroit Tigers will hit the field against the Texas Rangers and starter Martin Perez on Tuesday.
-First pitch is at 8:05 PM ET at Globe Life Field.
+The Texas Rangers and Detroit Tigers will play on Wednesday at Globe Life Field, at 8:05 PM ET, with Adolis Garcia and Javier Baez among those expected to produce at the plate.

-Oddsmakers list the Rangers as -225 moneyline favorites, while giving the underdog Tigers +180 moneyline odds to win.
-A 9-run over/under has been set for this game.
+Oddsmakers list the Rangers as -225 favorites on the moneyline, while giving the underdog Tigers +180 moneyline odds to win.
+The over/under for the matchup is listed at 9.5 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.